 This trail traverses between the Front Range of Colorado and the ski resort of Winter Park.
 If you catch good weather, you can see both sides of the Continental Divide and stunning views that go for miles.

 The Hessie trailhead can be a parking nightmare.
 On a weekend, plan on taking a free shuttle.
 If you can manage a weekday run, you'll miss huge crowds.
 The trail is congested near the trailhead, but if you do the loop you'll often leave much of the crowd behind by the time you reach the Divide.

 Start your run early.
-The top is exposed and lighting can be a major concern.
+The top is exposed and lightning can be a major concern.
 If you're out in the early season, such as June or early July, be prepared for a massive snow cornice above Devil's Thumb.
 You may have to route-find a bit to get around the cornice to the trail and traverse above.

 Prepare for high altitude, rocks, and roots.

 At the Hessie Trailhead, follow the main dirt road.
 It is well signed and points you in the right direction.
 Continue as the dirt road becomes quite steep and rocky.

 At mile 1.4, you'll hit a trail marker for the Devils Thumb Bypass.
 Take this right turn onto singletrack and continue to climb at an easier and steady grade.
 You'll pass through open meadows and lush scenery.

 At mile 2.7, you'll continue straight on Devils Thumb Trail and start to climb a little more in earnest.
 The terrain will be rocky at first, but begin to even out as you reach the grassy areas of alpine lakes.
 Take in the scenery as you ascend and you'll be rewarded with waterfalls and wildflowers.